-This hardly needs saying, but no person on Earth compares to God in terms of asking for things.
+This hardly needs saying, but when it comes to asking for things, no one on Earth compares to God.
 His concern for us is supreme.
-His enthusiasm is tireless.
-His wisdom is unfathomable.
-And His authority is absolute.
-For these reasons—and dozens like them—it’s smart to regard every prayer we offer Him as its own unequalled opportunity.
-Does it seem odd to anyone else that we spend hours prepping to ask for a raise, yet we’re OK with praying on the fly?
+His enthusiasm is tireless, His wisdom unfathomable, and His authority absolute.
+For these reasons—and dozens like them—it’s smart to regard every prayer as its own unequalled opportunity.
+James 4.2 is very emphatic we have only to ask to receive what we need: “You do not have, because you do not ask God.”
+So does it seem odd to anyone else that we spend hours prepping to ask for a raise, yet we’re OK with praying on the fly?

 What Do We Really Need?

 Preparation isn’t about style or eloquence.
 Nothing in Scripture indicates fancy talk impresses God.
 “Without faith,” Hebrews 11.6 says, “it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”
 So before we pray, we should wrap our minds around two things.
 God is real, and He expects us to be real.
 He’s not Santa Claus and prayer isn’t like hopping on his lap to ask for a shiny new toy.
 Before asking Him for anything, we ask ourselves, “What do we really need?”
 This is essential, because it determines exactly how we frame our prayer, which in turn affects how we feel about His answer.
 Why is that?